What are caregiver loneliness and isolation?

 Isolation happens when a person does not spend time with other people enjoying themselves.
-Caregivers have a lot to do.
-There are bills to pay, people to call, prescriptions to pick up, and appointments to go to.
-You may lose track of friendships and stop having a social life because of caregiving duties.
+Caregivers have a lot to do, and this often takes them away from their usual connections with family and friends.
+There are bills to pay, people to call, direct care to provide, prescriptions to pick up, and appointments to go to.
+You may lose track of friendships and stop having a social life because of caregiving responsibilities.
 This isolation can make you feel lonely, depressed, or sick.
+Caregivers often withdraw from previous hobbies and lifestyle activities.
+You may also feel that no one understands what you are going through.

 What can I do about my loneliness and isolation?